 - Place each piece cut-side-down into the prepared muffin tin.
 Cover loosely with plastic wrap and refrigerate for at least 4 hours or up to 24 hours.

-- Preheat oven to 170 degrees F. Once the oven reaches temperature, turn it off.
-Remove the muffin tin from the refrigerator and discard the plastic wrap.
-Place the buns in the turned-off oven until doubled in size, 20 to 30 minutes.
+- Remove the muffin tin from the refrigerator and discard the plastic wrap.
+Place the buns in a warm draft free place to rise until doubled in size, 20 to 30 minutes.

 - Remove the buns from the oven and heat the oven to 425 degrees F. Bake for 5 minutes, then reduce the oven temperature to 325 degrees F.

 - Bake until the buns are deep golden brown, 40 to 45 additional minutes.

 - Allow the buns to cool in the muffin tin for 5 minutes, roll in superfine granulated sugar.
 If you allow them to cool completely in the pan the sugars will caramelize and stick to the pan)